brian32768/docker-flexlm/README.md

     docker build -t flexlm .

+If the build fails with a message about not being able to COPY then you did not put the tar.gz file here.
+The nice part about Docker is that it will pick up where it left off after you get the file and do the "docker build" command again.

+A successful build ends up with a long series of Copy File and Install File messages from the flexlm installer that runs inside the container and finally with

+    Successfully tagged flexlm:latest

-After building, you will have an image file called flexlm with a complete copy of the license software installed in /home/flexlm/arcgis but no working configuration or license keys.
+At this point, you will have an image file called "flexlm" with a complete copy of the license software installed in /home/flexlm/arcgis but no working configuration or license keys.

-### Confirm it built
+### Confirm the build (optional step!)

 You can look around in the new container by launching into a shell. if you don't want to, skip to the Extraction section below.